 A beta blocker is any of a class of drugs that block impulses to certain nerve receptors (beta receptors) in various tissues throughout the body, including the heart, airways, and peripheral arteries.
-Beta blockers, also known as beta-adrenergic blocking agents, are generally prescribed to regulate the heart rate, reduce blood pressure, relieve angina, and improve survival following a heart attack.
+Beta blockers, also known as beta-adrenergic blocking agents, are generally prescribed to regulate the heart rate, reduce blood pressure, relieve angina (chest pain due to impaired blood supply to heart muscle), and improve survival following a heart attack.
 However, they are also being used in an increasingly wide range of other conditions, including glaucoma, liver disease, thyrotoxicosis (overactive thyroid gland), migraine, and anxiety states.
 Beta blockers are not suitable for all patients and are not used for patients with asthma or severe lung disease.

 How beta blockers work